jsebdev/jsebdev/README.md

-# Hello people!! 👋 I'm Sebastian!
+# Hello! 👋 I'm Sebastian!
+A machine learning developer to the world!

 Hi!
 I'm Sebastian Caicedo, a curious and ever-learning ML developer from Colombia. 👋